olivertlord/MIRRORS/README.md

 * Mike Walter, Director, Gephysical Laboratory, Carnegie Institution of Washington for help and advice on all things radiometic.
 * The students and post-doctoral researchers at the DAC lab, School of Earth Sciences, University of Bristol, who tested the software, detected numerous bugs and suggested improvements.
-* I (Oliver Lord) would like to acknowledge support from the Royal Society in the form of a University Research Fellowship (UF150057) and the Natural Environment Research Council (NERC) in the form of an Post-doctoral Research Fellowship (NE/J018945/1).
+* Oliver Lord would like to acknowledge support from the Royal Society in the form of a University Research Fellowship (UF150057) and the Natural Environment Research Council (NERC) in the form of an Post-doctoral Research Fellowship (NE/J018945/1).

-## References

-* Briggs, R., Daisenberger, D., Lord, O. T., Salamat, A., Bailey, E., Walter, M. J., & McMillan, P. F. (2017).
-High-pressure melting behavior of tin up to 105 GPa.
-Physical Review B, 95(5), 054102. http://doi.org/10.1103/PhysRevB.95.054102

-* Campbell, A. J. (2008).
-Measurement of temperature distributions across laser heated samples by multispectral imaging radiometry.
-Review of Scientific Instruments, 79(1), 015108. http://doi.org/10.1063/1.2827513

-* Fischer, R. A., & Campbell, A. J. (2010).
-High-pressure melting of wustite.
-American Mineralogist, 95(10), 1473–1477. http://doi.org/10.2138/am.2010.3463

-* Lord, O. T., Wood, I. G., Dobson, D. P., Vočadlo, L., Wang, W., Thomson, A. R., et al. (2014).
-The melting curve of Ni to 1 Mbar.
-Earth and Planetary Science Letters, 408, 226–236. http://doi.org/moving 10.1016/j.epsl.2014.09.046